-Yield is something else than ROI and many many sports handicappers confuse Yield with ROI.
+Yield is something else than ROI and many sports handicappers confuse Yield with ROI.
 Tracking only ROI completely ignores starting bankroll and not having unlimited bankrolls.
 It will also ignore that investment mindset of locking bankroll for some time and then looking back how much money you made in sports betting.

 Yield will tell us our betting efficiency.
 It will tell us how much money we made every time when we bet.
-For example Yield of 10% will tell us, that every time we made a bet, we made +10% of profit in average.
+For example Yield of 10% will tell us, that every time we made a bet, we made +10% of profit on average.

 The formula is simple.
 Yield= profit/sum of all stakes

-CLV and xCLV – Closing Line Value
+#3 CLV and xCLV – Closing Line Value

-This is why it is important to bet early, catch better price on the market than the rest and then we simply track this performance.
-This will tell us if we truly have the edge against betting market, because never forget, that you are not betting only against bookmakers, but also against others.
+This is why it is important to bet early, catch a better price on the market than the rest, and then simply track this performance.
+This will tell us if we truly have the edge against the betting market because never forget, that you are not betting only against bookmakers, but also against others.
 Sports betting is a relative competition against other bettors.

 Closing line value will tell us if the odds drop after we bet and for how much.
 This is the simplest explanation.
-More and more bettors track their bets versus closing lines, which is very very good for sports betting world, because it will filter the rest, who don’t even talk about this.
+More and more bettors track their bets versus closing lines, which is very very good for the sports betting world because it will filter the rest, who don’t even talk about this.

 - Compare taken odds versus closing odds.
 (CLV)